10 Incredibly Romantic Wedding Vows for Her or Him

 4. I Promise to Communicate

-According to marriage courses, some simple rules for communication in marriage are these.
+According to marriage courses, some simple rules for communication in marriage are as follows.

 5. I Vow to Support You Always